 My name is Ralph Martin, and this is my voice.

-At a certain point in my career, I was appointed to the office of Suffolk County district attorney by then Governor Bill Weld to fill the remainder of the previous officeholders term.
+I was appointed to the office of Suffolk County district attorney by then Governor Bill Weld to fill the remainder of the previous officeholder’s term.
 I was among several candidates, but the least prominent among them and the most politically anonymous.
-In announcing my appointment, Bill Weld affirmed my professional credentials and also pointed out that my race as an African-American was an important factor given the population of Suffolk County and the historically difficult relationship between communities of color and law enforcement.
-On the afternoon of my appointment, I was asked by reporters, how are you as a Black man going to get elected in South Boston and Charlestown, reflecting a bias that was associated with those communities at that time?
-My response, which was only partly tongue in cheek, was, hey, I grew up in Brooklyn.
-I’m not afraid to go anywhere.
+In announcing my appointment, Bill Weld affirmed my professional credentials and also pointed out that my race as an African-American was an important factor, given the population of Suffolk County and the historically difficult relationship between communities of color and law enforcement.
+On the afternoon of my appointment, I was asked by reporters, ‘How are you as a Black man going to get elected in South Boston and Charlestown?’—reflecting a bias that was associated with those communities at that time.
+My response, which was only partly tongue in cheek, was, ‘Hey, I grew up in Brooklyn.
+I’m not afraid to go anywhere.’
 That produced some laughs and took some tension out of the room.
-I then said more seriously look on the new person.
+I then said, more seriously: ‘Look, I’m a new person.
 It’s incumbent upon me to extend my hand.
-My life’s experience has shown me that whenever I extend my hand, most people receive it well.
-This philosophy is an an embrace and actualization of the advice I received from my father early in life.
+My life’s experience has shown me that whenever I extend my hand, most people receive it well.’
+This philosophy is an embrace and actualization of the advice I received from my father early in life.

 I’ve had experiences with prejudice and racial hostility, but none as severe as my father’s or his generation.
 These experiences have led me to believe that perhaps my children face even less severe threats of this kind.
 All of this witnessed and experienced history by my wife and me has led us to at least hope for a more tolerant and inclusive society for our children and their generation.

-But I invite all of us into Monday’s a day of reflection with the hope that we find ways to talk about racism and other isms, because I think Monday’s conversation could be the beginning of an effort to strengthen our institutional efficacy and make a contribution to America’s effectiveness in eliminating racism.
+But I invite all of us into Monday’s day of reflection with the hope that we find ways to talk about racism and other isms, because I think Monday’s conversation could be the beginning of an effort to strengthen our institutional efficacy and make a contribution to America’s effectiveness in eliminating racism.
 We’ve never been a colorblind society and might never reach such an ideal state.
-But the pursuit of ideals is what forms this country and why it has endured through internal strife and world wars and the pursuit of ideals is what a modern university is all about.
-The pursuit of a more of a modern version of all men are created equal, has been iterative, and has served as a foundation for every challenge to inequality.
+But the pursuit of ideals is what formed this country, and why it has endured through internal strife and world wars.
+And the pursuit of ideals is what a modern university is all about.
+The pursuit of a modern version of All men are created equal has been iterative, and has served as a foundation for every challenge to inequality.
 I hope Monday’s discussion is the beginning of meeting that challenge.
 Thank you.